Travel advice for Ecuador

 The weather in Ecuador in August is warm and dry — ideal for outdoor adventures © Dr Morley Read/Shutterstock

-In August, Ecuador finds itself at the heart of its peak tourist season, which means it experiences a substantial influx of visitors.
-Popular destinations buzz with crowds, creating a vibrant and lively atmosphere.
+In August, Ecuador finds itself at the heart of its peak tourist season, drawing a substantial influx of visitors.
+Popular destinations buzz with energy, creating a vibrant and lively atmosphere.

 Ciudad Mitad del Mundo @ Shutterstock